BIGJRA/BIGJRA.github.io/rejuv.md

 To start a little quest, exit Sashila to the east and go all the way down.
 Attempt to use the key we just got on the house here, and it will break.
-We’ll be back later.
+We'll be back later.

 Back at the top of the village, talk to Damien and Alexandra in their room.
 Then, head to the inn and talk to the innkeeper.
-After a brief cutscene, it’s time for a change-up!
+After a brief cutscene, it's time for a change-up!

-## Hospital of Ruin (1st Visit) - HospRuin1
+## Hospital of Ruin (1st Visit)

 Time for another section where we get to control a different character.
 Exit your room and leave to the left.
 Talk to the elevator, and head